 Your bentonite clay hair mask can be made and activated with plain water.
 It can also be more elaborate if you want it to be.
-Below is a recipe that includes apple cider vinegar, which aids in deep cleaning the scalp and hair and brings pH balance to open and seal the cuticles," says Everett.
-You can also add optional oils or other ingredients with moisture or soothing.
+"I always mix my bentonite clay treatments with apple cider vinegar, which aids in deep cleaning the scalp and hair and brings pH balance to open and seal the cuticles," says Everett.
+You can also add optional oils or other ingredients with moisture or soothing properties.
 Whatever you choose, just make sure your additional ingredients are safe for natural hair.

 · Non-metal bowl, measuring cup, and stirring utensils